Singapore Combats Money Laundering & Financial Crime with Best Practice Papers

 About ACIP

 ACIP has established a data analytics working group which leverages on the collective experience of its members using the AML/CFT data analytics system.
-This allows for better detection of suspicious client profiles, activities or transaction patters, and the working group will be able to identify areas where closer collaboration between both the industry and the government can be enhanced for better enforcement efforts against criminals who abuse Singapore’s financial system.
+This allows for better detection of suspicious client profiles, activities or transaction patterns, and the working group will be able to identify areas where closer collaboration between both the industry and the government can be enhanced for better enforcement efforts against criminals who abuse Singapore’s financial system.